FreeAndFair/STAR-Vote/README.md

     `oregon-2014` ballot style.
 Currently `oregon-2014` is the only supported ballot style (see `star-util/src/Application/Star/Util.hs`).
 4. Start the controller on port 8003 with `star-controller -b :: -p 8003`.
+5. Configure the default printer for `lp`.
+You can check the current default with `lpstat -p -d` (which will also list the names of non-default printers), then select a default by appending the name of the printer you wish to make the default to `lpoptions -d`.
+This default is used by voting terminals when it is time to print a ballot and receipt.
-5. Start at least one voting terminal.
+6. Start at least one voting terminal.
 For a default configuration, run `star-terminal/start.sh`, which will start a server on port 8004.
 You can also run `star-terminal/start.sh 8005` and similar to start another terminal on port 8005.